1. Home>

 Vosotras / Vosotrostomareisyou (plural) will drink

-Ellas / Ellos / Ustedestomarenthey will drink, you (plural formal) will drink
+Ellas / Ellos / Ustedestomarenthey will drink

 Or use our app: